Wheelchair Tennis Tour

-The ITF Wheelchair Tennis Tour (currently sponsored as the Uniqlo Wheelchair Tennis Tour and abbreviated to the Uniqlo Tour) is a tennis tour for disabled men and women.
+The Wheelchair Tennis Tour (currently sponsored as the Uniqlo Wheelchair Tennis Tour and abbreviated to the Uniqlo Tour) is a tennis tour for disabled men and women organized by World Tennis.
 There are three divisions: Men, Women, and Quad.
 The Quad division is a mixed-gender division, for players which have impairments in at least three limbs, and the competitors are allowed to use motorized wheelchairs.
 The tour was formed in 1992, comprising just 11 events.
 The tour now has over 150 events.

 Overview

-The ITF Wheelchair Tennis Tour is the world tour for wheelchair tennis.
+The Wheelchair Tennis Tour is the world tour for wheelchair tennis.
 It is also the branch of the International Tennis Federation that is designed to protect the interests of the wheelchair tennis game.
 As of 2011, 173 tournaments are covered by the tour over many different categories.

 The tour's main goals are: